hblasins/uwSim/README.md

 In MATLAB go to the ISET root directory and run `isetPath(pwd)`.
 This function will add ISET directory and sub-directories to your MATLAB PATH.

 ### 6. DCRaw
-Paste the following into your terminal window.
+Run the following command in your terminal window.
 ```
 >> brew install dcraw
 ```